 For all QR Codes:

-- Good contrast between the background and the QR Code color is very important.
-The QR Code should have a dark color with a light background color.
+- Good contrast between the background and the QR Code color is very important when a standard Black & White code is not used.
+In cases of colorized codes, the QR Code should have a dark color with a light background color.

 - Some QR Code Readers can not read reversed colors e.g., light color with a dark background color, white with black background color.